 Should the bank or credit union fail, the FDIC or NCUA guarantees your money will remain safe.

-For money market accounts, banks and credit unions can use your deposits for low-risk investments, like certificates of deposit.
-But again, your money is still safe in these accounts.
+For money market accounts, banks and credit unions can use your deposits for low-risk investments, like CDs.
+Still, your money is still safe in these accounts.

 Are you taxed on money market accounts?

 You must report all taxable and tax-exempt interest on your federal income tax return, even if it’s just a couple of dollars.

 If you earn $10 on interest on an account, your bank will send you a 1099-INT for interest earned during that year.
 Even if you earn less than $10, you still need to report it on your tax return to the IRS.
 You will want to report the interest the year that you earn it.

 Contact your accountant to answer your specific tax questions.